nitro41992/splitting-sucks/docs/clean_up_code.md

 ##### 1.3.
 Dialogs and Navigation 🏗️

-*   **Standardize Dialogs:** 📝
+*   **Standardize Dialogs:** ✅
     *   **Objective:** Consistent look, feel, and behavior for dialogs.
     *   **Actions:**
-        *   `Extract showRestaurantNameDialog and _WorkflowModalBodyState._showConfirmationDialog into a common dialog utility file (e.g., lib/utils/dialog_helpers.dart).` 📝
+        *   `Extract showRestaurantNameDialog and _WorkflowModalBodyState._showConfirmationDialog into a common dialog utility file (e.g., lib/utils/dialog_helpers.dart).` ✅ (Done.
+Dialogs moved to `lib/utils/dialog_helpers.dart` and `workflow_modal.dart` updated to use them.
+Callback signatures for dialog interactions reviewed and corrected.)
-        *   `Ensure they follow Material Design guidelines.` 📝
+        *   `Ensure they follow Material Design guidelines.` ✅ (Reviewed.
+Dialogs use `AlertDialog` and standard action button patterns, conforming to Material Design.)
 *   **Navigation Logic:** 🏗️
     *   **Objective:** Clear, predictable, and robust navigation within the modal.
     *   **Actions:**
-        *   `Review the logic for the step indicator taps, "Next," "Back," and "Exit" buttons.` 🏗️
+        *   `Review the logic for the step indicator taps, "Next," "Back," and "Exit" buttons.` ✅ (Step indicator tap logic in `workflow_modal.dart` updated to allow direct backward navigation without disruptive dialogs, aligning with "Back" button behavior.
+Forward navigation retains validation.
+Toast messages improved.)
-        *   `Ensure that conditions for enabling/disabling navigation (e.g., isNextEnabled logic) are comprehensive and clearly tied to the WorkflowState (e.g., hasParseData).` 🏗️
+        *   `Ensure that conditions for enabling/disabling navigation (e.g., isNextEnabled logic) are comprehensive and clearly tied to the WorkflowState (e.g., hasParseData).` 🏗️ (Partially reviewed during step indicator update.
+Navigation controls widget needs further review.)
-        *   `The WillPopScope and _onWillPop logic should be robust for saving drafts automatically.` 🏗️
+        *   `The WillPopScope and _onWillPop logic should be robust for saving drafts automatically.` 🏗️ (Reviewed and updated to fix `Scaffold.of()` / `ScaffoldMessenger` errors when showing toasts during save operations triggered by `_onWillPop`.
+Context handling for `_saveDraft` improved.)
-        *   `Extract _WorkflowModalBodyState._buildStepIndicator into its own reusable widget (e.g., WorkflowStepIndicator) and move to a new file.` 📝
+        *   `Extract _WorkflowModalBodyState._buildStepIndicator into its own reusable widget (e.g., WorkflowStepIndicator) and move to a new file.` ✅ (Done.
+Moved to `lib/widgets/workflow_steps/workflow_step_indicator.dart`)
-        *   `Extract _WorkflowModalBodyState._buildNavigation into its own reusable widget (e.g., WorkflowNavigationControls) and move to a new file.` 📝
+        *   `Extract _WorkflowModalBodyState._buildNavigation into its own reusable widget (e.g., WorkflowNavigationControls) and move to a new file.` ✅ (Done.
+Moved to `lib/widgets/workflow_steps/workflow_navigation_controls.dart`)

 ##### 1.4.
 Service Interactions 🏗️